 Applying for a grant

-ACRF awards capital grants (between $1.5 Million to $5 Million) for technology, equipment and infrastructure for cancer research at Australian medical research institutes, hospitals and universities.
+ACRF awards capital grants (between $1.5 to $5 million) for technology, equipment and infrastructure for cancer research at Australian medical research institutes, hospitals and universities.

 Since 1984, ACRF has awarded $204 million to 90 research grants in 44 Australian cancer research institutes.